Edition: Friday 27 June 2025

 News, events and catch reports:

-• Buy seasonal fly patterns: Don't forget you can order our bespoke seasonal fly packs, with all the key fly patterns for April and May, on our website, via email or over the phone.
+• Buy seasonal fly patterns: Do not forget you can order our bespoke seasonal fly packs, with all the key fly patterns for May and stock up with Mayfly, on our website, via email or over the phone.

 •